Sunfish (sailboat): Fun racing

-Open Class Racing
+Open class racing

-Sunfish sailors who are more serious about sailing competitions, but who do not have the advantage of a nearby Sunfish fleet, can race their boat against nearly any other make and model of sailboat in "Open Class" events using a handicap system.
+Sunfish sailors who are more serious about sailing competitions, but who do not have the advantage of a nearby Sunfish fleet, can race their boat against nearly any other make and model of sailboat in "open class" events using a handicap system.
 Sunfish have a base-line Portsmouth handicap of 99.6.

-One-Design Racing (ISCA)
+One-design racing (ISCA)

-One Design racing uses nearly identical boats so the competition is based purely on sailing skill.
+One-design racing uses nearly identical boats so the competition is based purely on sailing skill.
 One Design Classes are watched over by a governing body who assure conformity.